bitrise-io/devcenter/_articles/en/faq/how-to-change-the-owner-of-an-app.md

 - orgs
 - faq
 - apps
-summary: It can happen that you need to transfer an Application on Bitrise to another User or to an Organization.
+description: It can happen that you need to transfer an Application on Bitrise to another User or to an Organization.
 This can be done in a few seconds via a few quick steps.
 redirect_from: []